hwasnik000/Student-Management-System-Java/README.md

 # Student-Management-System-Java
-Student Management System using Java, JDBC, SQL and MS Access
+Student Management System using Java, JDBC, SQL and MySQL